jakobniinja/quarkus-friutmix/README.md

 23/7 - done: decline on user create fruit with existing name in database 22/7 - done: impl validation mapping with exception mapper

+22/7 - TODO: impl find, search and sort for fruits with streams
 ```